ROBINTsrl/LeptonVid/README.md

 ### Wirings

 As mentioned above this program requires __Raspberry Pi__ board to be connected to __Lepton module__ trough _SPI_ bus.
-Please refer to official __Raspberry Pi__ and __FLIR Lepton Module__ pinout before proceed on wiring (or support board vendor).
+Please refer to official __Raspberry Pi__ and __FLIR Lepton Module__ (or/and support board vendor) pinout before proceed on wiring.
 Please note also that two more connection are required to get the full features these are:
 - I2C bus
 - VSYNC connection